-You find Aba-Jour in Patershol, one of the must-see neighborhoods in Ghent – pretty convenient, right!
+You find Aba-Jour in Patershol, one of the must-see neighbourhoods in Ghent – pretty convenient, right!
 The restaurant doesn’t look like much from the outside, but don’t let that fool you.
 If you go through the restaurant, you find the most charming, flower-filled terrace with a perfect view of the river Leie and all the boats on it.
 Aba-Jour specializes in Ghent food and beer gastronomy, and the selection of new and old Belgian beers will make your head spin without having even touched a drop of that golden, fizzy liquid.
 The food is well-made and flavorful, and the atmosphere is relaxed, yet intimate.

 If you bring kids, place them on a chair close to the water with a piece of bread, and they’ll have a great time feeding the ducks.
 While they have fun, you‘ll have time to relax.
 Win-win!
 We found the service at Aba-Jour efficient and friendly, and our food, a beef-stew with fries and a salad, a steak with fries, gorgonzola sauce and fries, tasteful and filling.
 So were the beers…ahhh, the beers!

 Where: Oudburg 20